marix1993/infrastructure_as_code/README_infrastructure_as_code.md

 ## Set Up Controller Connection

 1. Change directory into your ansible default directory. `cd /etc/ansible/`
 2. Check what files/folder are in your current directory. `ls`
+3. Using the following command we can see the layout of our directory more clearly. `sudo apt install tree` , `tree`
-3. Open the hosts file with the following command. `sudo nano hosts`
+4. Open the hosts file with the following command. `sudo nano hosts`
-4. In the file create two seperate groups.
+5. In the file create two separate groups.
 One for your web machine and one for your db machine.
 The syntax is below.

-    - ansible_connection=ssh is used to show how we want to conncect.
+    - ansible_connection=ssh is used to show how we want to connect.
     - ansible_ssh_user=vagrant is to show who the user is.
     - ansible_ssh_pass=vagrant is to tell what the password is.